Frank Lockhart (racing driver): 1927

 Lockhart's car was the first car equipped with an intercooler.
 The intercooler added 8 mi/h to his speed at his first race at Culver City in March with Lockhart finishing fourth after starting from the pole position.

 Lockhart qualified on the pole for the 1927 Indianapolis 500 in his Perfect Circle Miller.
 He led the opening 81 laps, and a full 107 before his car broke a connecting rod, setting an opening lap-leader record that stood for 64 years.
 He won four AAA championship races in 1927, and repeated the vice-championship.

 Championship car career summary

-In his racing career Lockhart set the all-time qualifying speed record at the Atlantic City Speedway, a record first exceeded at Indianapolis in 1960.
+In his racing career, Lockhart set the all-time qualifying speed record at the Atlantic City Speedway, a record first exceeded at Indianapolis in 1960.

-He competed in 22 board track races in his career, with eight wins and fourteen Top 5 finishes, and is 25th on the all-time lap leader board at Indianapolis.
+Lockhart competed in 22 board track races in his career, with eight wins and fourteen top-five finishes, and is 25th on the all-time lap leader board at Indianapolis.